ACubed/InterdimensionalSlime/README.md

 # PegJam2019
  Peg Jam is a local Game Jam in Winnipeg, this project was created during this project in a group of 4.
 [Members: Arvind Maan, Andy Tan, Aaron Salo, Caden Chabot]

 The theme for this project was Parallel Worlds.
 After much ideation, our idea was to create a platformer of a hero that exists in 3 worlds: the shared world, the green world and the purple world.

+We decided on using the built in unity collaboration when creating this project, as opposed to using git.

 Below you can see our hero in the world.